-Literature Core Assessment SLAV2173/ENGL2228 Twentieth-Century Russian Literature
+Literature Core Assessment SLAV2162/ENGL2227 Classics of Russian Literature

-41) Have formal learning outcomes for the department's Core courses been developed?
+22) Have formal learning outcomes been developed?
 What are they?
-(What specific sets of skills and knowledge does the department expect students completing its Core courses to have acquired?)
+(What specific sets of skills and knowledge does the department expect its majors to have acquired before they graduate?)

-In addition to their in-depth study of representative works of Russian literature in the 20th century within the Russian, Soviet and world context, students will pursue the general outcomes stated for all Literature Core courses at Boston College:
+In addition to their in-depth study of representative classics of Russian literature within the Russian and world context, students will pursue the general outcomes stated for all Literature Core courses at Boston College: